Fortnite owner in multi-million deal to buy Irish entrepreneur’s kidtech company

 The company, whose backers include Microsoft, has developed a child-safe marketing platform that operates as a bridge for brands to reach those aged between six and 16.
 It includes a number of channels across physical, digital and mobile, including its “Instagram for Kids” app, PopJam.
 Partners include the likes of Lego, Mattel, Hasbro and Nintendo.

-Overall, more than 300 brands trust SuperAwesome and over five million children use apps, games and services that run on its platform.
+Overall, more than 300 brands trust SuperAwesome and over 500 million children use apps, games and services that run on its platform.

 SuperAwesome has raised about $60 million to date and recorded revenues of $55 million in 2019.